anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: He who is contented is rich.
+Quote: You can't choose up sides on a round world.

-By: Laozi
+By: Wayne Dyer